douglasgreen/content/notes.md

 `archive_date`.
 Then delete old records that are more than a specified period such as one month or one year

+## Constraints

+A question is how it is possible to replace higher level constraints like:

+* unique keys
+* ordered records

+The answer is to use higher level documents to describe them.
+For example, if the XML documents are questions to be put in a particular order, or if each question stem must be unique, then these fax must be described in a higher level parent document that references the questions as children.
+This document can provide constraints on order or uniqueness of names.

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html